Dynseo is involved in helping children. Our goal is to give all children the same resources and opportunities to have a good development.

 In this game, the child has to find the difference between the model and the proposed image sequence.

 In this game, focused attention is stimulated.
-We also work on eye saccade and visual perception, two important cognitive functions, especially when they are comorbid with dyslexia.
+We also work on saccadic eye movement and visual perception, two important cognitive functions, especially when they are comorbid with dyslexia.

 Coco at the beach

-In Coco at the beach, the activity is divided into 5 parts with a break between each part ( the child rests between two parts and stays focused during the game ).
+In this game, the activity is divided into 5 rounds with a break between each part ( the child rests between two parts and stays focused during the game ).
 In this form, the game stimulates focused attention, but also helps the child to learn how to manage his concentration, his activity time and his rest time.

 When a child is impulsive, he does not wait until the end of conversation with another person to answer or start an activity.
 This sometimes causes a misunderstanding of instructions and can lead to difficulties in completing the task.
-He can often interrupt a dialogue and thus irritate the other person by influencing the relationship.
+He can often interrupt a dialogue and thus can irritate.
 At the motor level, the child may act without thinking about the consequences, and, in this case, may put himself in danger if he cannot foresee the risk.
 In the case of impulsivity, the disorder is due to a difficulty in inhibiting thought or action.

 In this game, the child will see 3 different moles, and therefore 3 different stimuli.
 A normal one that he has to tap/ hit once, another one with a helmet that he has to top twice, and finally, a last one with glasses that he has to leave alone.